Jaydeepsolanki7/testing-ruby/README.md

-There are just a coding practice for some examples in ruby
+There is just a coding practice for some examples in ruby